kamilburda/genderbench/docs/source/probes.rst

 ======

 This is the list of the probes that are currently supported by *GenderBench*.
-Each probe is documented accordingly to the :ref:`probe_meta_documentation`.
+Each probe is documented accordingly to the :ref:`probe_cards`.

 .. toctree::